hyundai-robotics/doc-hi6-operation/book.md

 b.
 Turn the jog dial to select the desired option, or press the numeric keys to input a number.

 c.
-Press the &lt;enter&gt; key.
+Press the <<b>ENTER</b>> key.
 Then, the contents of the change will be applied, causing the setting value to be changed, and then the cursor will move to the next item.